 CALIFORNIA ELD STANDARDS-BASED CURRICULUM

 We firmly believe that "language is the driver and content is the passenger."
-Building vocabulary and other content knowledge should not be the sole or even the main, focus of your designated English Language Development (ELD) instruction.
+Vocabulary and content knowledge should not be the sole or even the main focus of Designated English Language Development (ELD) instruction.

 Without a solid understanding of how language is applied or how it works, multilingual learners will struggle to attain English language proficiency.
-Given that the summative English Language Proficiency Assessment of California (ELPAC) is designed to assess language skills based on California ELD standards, it is not surprising that redesignation for many students remains elusive, even after many years of study.
+Given that the summative ELPAC (English Language Proficiency Assessment of California) is designed to assess language skills based on California ELD standards, it is not surprising that redesignation for many students remains elusive even after many years of study.

 When evaluating resources for your multilingual learners, one critical element to examine is how well the materials align with California English language development standards.